Better For Talking

 Ethical practice

-As an accredited member of the National Counselling and Psychotherapy Society, I abide by a strict ethical code.
+As an accredited member of the National Counselling and Psychotherapy Society, I follow a strict ethical code.

 Therapy is most effective in an environment with clear boundaries.

-A therapist and client should have no relationship, or third-party connection with each other outside of the therapeutic relationship.
+A therapist and client should have no relationship with each other outside of the therapeutic engagement.